-The theme for our October 2020 Photo Quest was “Spooky” and in the gallery below are the submissions from our members.
+The theme for our June 2022 Photo Quest was “Stripes” and our member’s submissions are compiled here in the gallery below.

 It’s always surprising: when we give our members are seemingly “difficult” theme, there’s a bit of complaining, and then there’s great participation with very creative work.
 Give people a broad theme that should be easy to interpret in a dozen different ways, on the other hand… well, we won’t say no more. 😉 The theme for our May 2022 Photo Quest was “Cool” and in this gallery, you can see how our members have interpreted it.

 Oh my, time flies!
 May has firmly arrived and we’re hoping for cool and cloudy days under our “May Gray” marine layer but instead, it looks like we’re getting cooked with another heatwave instead, in the coming days.
 To counter the heat, the topic for our May 2022 Photo Quest is…

 For the April 2022 Photo Quest, the task for our members was to study one single household item with the camera and create four square images for presentation as a quadtych.
 In this gallery, you’ll find how our members worked with this month’s theme.

 Inspired by Lauri Novak’s talk from March and the photographic exercises she mentioned, the photo quest for our members in April 2022 is a photographic study of a household item.